Zach-Shim/DSA/ADT's/Trees/notes/Binary Trees/4 - DFS Traversal.md

 ## **Depth–First Search (DFS)**

 ##### DFS Definition
-Depth–first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
+Depth–first search (DFS) is an algorithm for traversing or searching a graph data structure.

-One starts at the **root** (selecting some arbitrary node as the root for a graph) and **explore as far as possible along each branch before backtracking**.
+We start at the **root** (selecting some arbitrary node as the root for a graph) and **explore as far as possible along a branch before backtracking**.

 A tree is an undirected graph in which any vertex can have at most an out-degree of 2.
 In other words, any acyclic connected graph is a tree.